Responding to GDPR Data Subject Requests for Power Automate

 This article discusses how to use Microsoft's products, services and administrative tools to help controllers find and act on personal data when responding to DSRs.
 Specifically, this article includes how to find, access, and act on personal data that reside in Microsoft's cloud.
 Here’s a quick overview of the processes outlined in this guide:

 Discover: Use search and discovery tools to more easily find customer data that may be the subject of a DSR.
 Once potentially responsive documents are collected, you can perform one or more of the DSR actions described in the following steps to respond to the request.
 Alternatively, you may determine that the request doesn't meet your organization’s guidelines for responding to DSRs.
-Microsoft Flow DSR Discovery documentation
+Power Automate DSR Discovery documentation

 Access: Retrieve personal data that resides in the Microsoft cloud and, if requested, make a copy of it that can be available to the data subject.